 The Canadian Scholarship Trust Group Savings Plan (the "Plan") is a Pooled Education Savings Plan that was established on September 1, 1991.
 Since June 2001, the Plan is no longer available for sale.
-The objective of the Plan is to assist parents and others to save for the post-secondary education of children.
+The objective of the Plan is to assist parents and others to save for the postsecondary education of children.
 The Plan is managed by C.S.T.
-Consultants Inc. ("C.S.T.C."), a wholly-owned subsidiary of the Canadian Scholarship Trust Foundation (the "Foundation").
+Savings Inc. ("CST Savings"), formerly C.S.T.
+Consultants Inc., a whollyowned subsidiary of the Canadian Scholarship Trust Foundation (the "Foundation").
 The Plan's registered place of business is 1600-2235 Sheppard Avenue East, Toronto, Ontario, Canada.